balderdashy/sails-docs/reference/Security/CSRF.md

 Cross-site request forgery ([CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF))) is a type of attack which forces an end user to execute unwanted actions on a web application backend with which he/she is currently authenticated.
 In other words, without protection, cookies stored in a browser like Google Chrome can be used to send requests to Chase.com from a user's computer whether that user is currently visiting Chase.com or Horrible-Hacker-Site.com.

-> Note:
->
-> CSRF attacks need only be a concern in scenarios where people use the _same client application_ to send requests to multiple different web services - most notably the browser.
-If your Sails application does not respond to requests from a browser client, you may not need to enable CSRF protection.

 ### CSRF Tokens